 “If it had not been for the Hunger Relief Alliance and Arkansas No Kid Hungry campaign, I would have never heard of Breakfast in the Classroom—a program that costs us nothing, that makes our grades better, our attendance better, and our discipline better.”
 Matt Mellor, Principal, Daisy Bates Elementary School, Little Rock, AR

-Watch the Breakfast After the Bell: An Everyday Part of Learning video and find out what teachers, principals, and child nutrition directors are saying about Breakfast-After-the-Bell programs in their schools.
+Watch the Breakfast After the Bell: An Everyday Part of Learning video and find out what superintendents, principals, and child nutrition directors are saying about Breakfast-After-the-Bell programs in their schools.